thomaspanf/android40/README.md

 - to add album, click the '+' icon in the toolbar to prompt adding of album.
 Enter album name into text field and click 'add'.
 Empty or duplicate album names are not accepted.
 - to delete an album, click and drag to the left to delete and album
 - to edit an album, click and drag to the right to enter edit page.
 Enter album name into text field and click 'edit'.
 Empty or duplicate album names are not accepted.
+- click refresh button to see any changes made

 ### Tag Search instructions: ###